ehs5/crmscript_fetcher/readme.md

 3. In your SuperOffice installation, create a new script and paste the contents.
-Give it an include name (e.g. "crmscript_fetcher") and a secret key (or just use the one generated).
+Give it an "include name" (e.g. "crmscript_fetcher") and a secret key.

 4. Click "Add tenant"